reasoning/hero/README.md

 - By default no RTTI, and no exceptions.

-- Suitable for embedded code, games development, and anything where you value clean simple code and an API like no other.
+- Suitable for embedded code, games development, quant analytics, web assembly, and anywhere you value clean simple code and an API like no other.

 Leave the C++ standard library in the dust.

-Above all it is readable, maintainable code that you study, understand, customise and remix in an infinite number of ways.
+Above all it is readable, maintainable code that you can study, understand, customise and remix in an infinite number of ways.

 This is an export from a private repository, so source comments have been stripped for now.